Beyond Benchmark Islands: Toward Representative Trustworthiness Evaluation for Agentic AI: Introduction

-To address this gap, we propose the \textbf{Holographic Agent Assessment Framework (HAAF)}, a new evaluation paradigm for assessing the trustworthiness of agentic AI.
-Our key idea is to characterize trustworthiness over a \emph{scenario manifold} that spans task types, tool interfaces, interaction dynamics, social contexts, and risk levels, rather than over disconnected benchmark islands.
-The framework centers on a \emph{distribution-aware representative sampling engine} that defines \emph{what} should be tested, while three complementary probing interfaces, \textit{i.e.,} static cognitive and policy analysis, interactive sandbox simulation, and social-ethical alignment assessment, define \emph{how} agents should be evaluated.
+To address both gaps, we propose the \textbf{Holographic Agent Assessment Framework (HAAF)}---a systematic trustworthiness-evaluation framework for agentic AI.
+Our key idea is to first \emph{define} agent trustworthiness as a five-property profile (defined in \S\ref{subsec:defining_trustworthiness}) and then to \emph{measure} that profile over a \emph{scenario manifold} that spans task types, tool interfaces, interaction dynamics, social contexts, and risk levels, rather than over disconnected benchmark islands.
+The framework centres on a \emph{distribution-aware representative sampling engine} that defines \emph{what} should be tested, while three complementary probing interfaces---static cognitive and policy analysis, interactive sandbox simulation, and social-ethical alignment assessment---define \emph{how} agents should be evaluated.
 These components are connected through an iterative \emph{Trustworthy Optimization Factory}: red-team probing exposes vulnerability surfaces, blue-team hardening designs targeted interventions, and re-evaluation verifies improvement, cycling until the deployed system meets deployment-readiness thresholds.
 Rather than evaluating model weights in isolation, we assess \emph{deployed agentic systems} comprising the model, prompting policies, tool interfaces, guardrails, and oversight mechanisms.
-We illustrate this paradigm through coverage audit of existing benchmarks, vulnerability attribution experiments, and a cycle of the Trustworthy Optimization Factory.
-In summary, this paper makes the following three contributions: \begin{itemize}[leftmargin=*] \item We identify \emph{representativeness} as the central missing principle in current agent trustworthiness evaluation, arguing that the primary challenge lies in distribution design rather than solely in metric design.